uoftastro/uoftastro.github.io/README.md

 ## Information relevant for all

+### How do I print?

+1. Whether you print, photocopy or scan, you need your user codes.
+If you forget or do not have them, please contact Stipe to get yours.
+Each user has different codes for different purposes.
+2. Your codes can be used on either MP Ricoh or AB Ricoh unit.
+3. For printing, please follow the instruction on [DADDAA](https://www.astro.utoronto.ca/internal/computing/printer-setup/) internal page
+4. If you are not connected to the wired network, when adding printer, your computer won’t be able to automatically discover the appropriate printer.
+In this case, you need to supply the IP for it: MP Ricoh (128.100.88.13), AB Ricoh (128.100.89.228).
 ### Room bookings

 I need to book a room for a meeting/office hours, what do I do